-Additional modes include Torrent Anonymously, Unblock Basic Websites (such as Google, Facebook, and Wikileaks), and Protect Wi-Fi.
-For more advanced features, including startup behavior, connections, and WiFi protection, you can visit the Settings tab in the top right hand corner of the dashboard.
+Additional modes include Torrent Anonymously, Unblock Basic Websites (such as Google, Facebook, and WikiLeaks), and Protect Wi-Fi.
+For more advanced features, including startup behavior, connections, and wifi protection, you can visit the Settings tab in the top right hand corner of the dashboard.

 The mobile app, which as mentioned is available for both iOS and Android, looks quite a bit different from the desktop version at first glance.
 It opens to a slideshow of options, starting with Secure Wi-Fi, moving onto Secure Streaming, Surf Anonymously, and finally Choose My Server.
 There is also a menu button in the top left hand corner where you can manage your settings and access your account, as well as support if needed.

 However, once you’ve selected your service, your options are much the same as they appear in the desktop version.
 Just a note that it seems the only real difference between Surf Anonymously and Choose My Server (within the desktop and mobile apps) is that with the latter you get to choose the exact server you want to use.
 Both offer additional features such as ad blocking, as well as the option to simply connect using whichever server you’re allocated by default (if you decide not to choose).

-Servers and performanceCyberGhost currently has over 850 servers in 27 countries.
-That’s a decent number but not huge compared to some of the larger providers.
+CyberGhost currently has over 1,100 servers in 59 countries.
+That’s a decent number with plenty of choice of locations.

 We were able to seamlessly stream 1080p video with no buffering while connected to servers in Canada, Germany, and the US (the three YouTube options offered) from the test location in Canada.
 We could also play online games without any noticeable lag.
 The connection didn’t drop at all while surfing, although it often took several minutes to connect to specific servers in the Choose My Server option.
 In the same mode, there were also some instances where a connection couldn’t be made on the first try.